 But guess what?
 It's actually really low in fat so feel free to pile your bowl high.

-This sauce is different though because it’s made with tofu.
-Yes, its’ one of my many vegan tofu recipes!
+This sauce is different though!
+Like my Vegan Asparagus Pasta it's made with tofu.
+Yes, it's one of my many vegan tofu recipes!
 In fact, this recipe is an adaptation of my very popular Easy Vegan Cheese Sauce recipe which is also made with tofu.